Vickers Vigilant: Missile

-System
+System setup

 The missile system could be deployed in a number of configurations.
 The man-portable configuration consists of a launcher which doubles up as a transport container, a combined sight and controller, a battery and a 63 meter long cable.
 An optional Missile Selector Box allowed up to 6 missiles to be controlled by, and widely separated from, a single sight controller.

 The launcher box is placed on the ground facing the direction of expected targets, and latches on the front and rear of the box are opened.
 The front cap is rotated downward on a hinge to form a footpad that raises the front of the missile into the air so that it has an initial upward velocity on launch, thereby clearing any local obstructions.
 The rear cap is removed entirely, it contains the spool holding the cable that attaches to the sighting system or selector box.

+Guidance and control

 The sight controller is a pistol grip design, with two grips.
 The front grip has the launch trigger, and the rear grip has a thumb joystick for steering the missile.
 A low-magnification (3.2x) monocular forms the sight itself.
 Engraved stadia lines allow simple ranging, based on a typical tank target bridging the lines once in range.
 There is a short delay after pulling the trigger while the gyroscopes are spun up, and then the missile launches at an angle of about 20 degrees above horizontal.
-After the booster burns out the missile reaches a speed where the control fins become useful, and the missile levels out several meters above the ground and begins the guided stage.
+After the booster burns out the missile reaches a speed where the control fins become effective, and the missile levels out several meters above the ground and begins the guided stage.
+The missile performs a slow roll as it flies, the roll is first imparted by the force of the wire unwinding from the spool, and later maintained by the control surfaces.

 Key to the design was its "velocity control" guidance system.
 The gyroscopes kept the missile flying level and directly away from the launcher.
-The operators joystick does not permanently turn the missile as in the Malarka or other contemporary designs like Entac or SS.11.
-Instead, the control causes the missile to begin flying in the indicated direction, but when the control is release, the autopilot applies the opposite control so that the missile is once again flying directly away from the launcher.
-This means the operator simply has to adjust the missile until it is seen overlapping the target and then release the controls, at which point it will be flying directly at the target.
+Control inputs cause the missile to begin flying in the indicated direction, but when the control is released, the autopilot applies the opposite control so that the missile is once again flying directly away from the launcher.
+This means the operator simply has to adjust the missile until it is seen overlapping the target and then release the control input, at which point it will be flying directly at the target.
 After that, only minor adjustments are needed to account for accuracy and target motion.
 Additionally, the gyroscopes automatically correct for any wind buffeting.
-Vigilant has a reputation for ease of control and high success with minimal operator training.
+Vigilant gained a reputation for ease of control and high success with minimal operator training.